 So, in effect, EVO is not only free-riding on the customer growth of the operator, with no direct exposure to player wins/casino losses, but they are also lowering their customer acquisition cost (which adds favorable distribution and hence power the various feedback loops once again).

 Players, on the other hand, are often disloyal to any one provider and may have up to 5 accounts swiping back and forth between casino operators in a matter of seconds.
 Without the proper lineup of popular games, you risk churning players, and the competition is always a swipe away.
+More games attracts more operators which begets more players.
 More players in a game begets a better casino experience for all existing players, a direct network effect.
 This is the lens in which to analyze incentives and expected behavior.